AdguardTeam/AdguardKnowledgeBase/01.general/17.dns-providers/docs.en.md

 #### Safe

-Block phishing, malcious and other unsafe websites
+Block phishing, malicious and other unsafe websites

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|